-&lt;sup>6Accounting majors: it is recommended that BL 2185 be substituted for one free elective.
-Choose from Geography, Political Science, Psychology, Sociology, Natural Sciences, or with bachelor's degrees in General Arts or other non-business majors who wish to acquire expertise in business areas.
+Business Administration Certificate.
+The Business Administration Certificate provides business-related knowledge and skills and is especially useful to individuals with bachelor's degrees in General Arts or other non-business majors who wish to acquire expertise in business areas.
 The program also meets the needs of individuals who work in smaller businesses or who are self-employed.
 To be eligible for this certificate, a student must possess a bachelor's degree from an institution accredited by the appropriate regional accrediting association.